strmprivacy/docs/docs/04-reference/01-cli-reference/strm/delete/batch-job.md

 ---
 ## strm delete batch-job

-Delete on or more Batch Jobs by id
+Delete one or more Batch Jobs by id

 ```
 strm delete batch-job (id ...) [flags]